-Journo Portfolio operates in the same way as Clippings.me; you’ll get a certain amount of articles for free and then you’ll need to upgrade.
-The Pro plan offers a custom domain, article backups, and password protection at a cheaper price point than the fully upgraded Clippings does.
+Journo Portfolio operates in the same way as Clippings. me; you’ll get a certain amount of articles for free and then you’ll need to upgrade.
+The Pro plan offers a custom domain, article backups, and password protection at a cheaper price than the fully upgraded Clippings.

 We also find the analytics tool useful for you to see how many searches you’re appearing in per day.
 This allows you to see if your portfolio is worth paying for month to month.

-The main thing you’ll want is a portfolio that’s easily searchable on Google, using search-friendly terms to make sure you’re found by the right people.
+You’ll want a portfolio that’s easily searchable on Google, using search-friendly terms to make sure you’re found by the right people.